happyuc-project/webu.py/docs/gas_price.rst

 Gas Price API
 ===============

-For Ethereum transactions, gas price is a delicate property.
+For HappyUC transactions, gas price is a delicate property.
 For this reason, Webu includes an API for configuring it.

 By default, Webu will not include a ``gasPrice`` in the transaction as to relay